How Often Should You Schedule CCTV Drain Inspections?

 Italicized the company name.

-How long does a CCTV drain inspection take?
+How long does an CCTV drain inspection last?

 Additional Information